This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Monthly meetings occurring year-round on the 4th Thursday of every month from noon to 1:30pm: January 22, February 26, March 26, April 23, May 28, June 25, July 23, August 27, September 24, October 22, November (TBD), December (TBD).

-We believe that developing a profession that respects and values different experiences, backgrounds, beliefs, and ideas propels architecture into the future and better positions our members to succeed.
 The AIA Colorado J.E.D.I.
-Committee seeks volunteers who share this commitment and want to build upon existing efforts to promote justice, equity, diversity, and inclusion within Colorado’s architecture community through events, programs, initiatives, partnerships, and research.
+Committee advances justice, equity, diversity, and inclusion within Colorado’s architecture community.
 Committee includes a Chair, Vice Chair (or Co-Chair), and Secretary.
 Additionally, two or more At-Large Members may be appointed.

 2026 Focus